costateixeira/smart-dak-immz/input/pagecontent/system-actors.md

+**This content is not yet available.
+The page will be updated as soon as the content is ready to be shared.**

 This page is intended to list and describe the system actors that interact with the system, derived from the business requirements defined at the operational level (L2).
-This content is not yet available.
-The page will be updated once the system actors are defined.

 For more details about end-users and related stakeholders, see the [Generic Personas](personas.html).